werf/werf/docs/pages/how_to/gitlab_ci_cd_integration.md

     ## It is important to use --tag-ci, --tag-git-branch or --tag-git-commit options here (in bp or push commands) otherwise cleanup won't work.
     - werf bp --tag-ci
   tags:
     ## You specify there the tag of the runner to use.
-We need to use there build runner
+We have only one runner
-    - build
+    - werf
     ## Cleanup will use schedules, and it is not necessary to rebuild images on running cleanup jobs.
     ## Therefore we need to specify
     ##